lundquist-ecology-lab/biostatistics_with_python/README.md

 3. Your username will _automatically be blocked_ and you will see this screen. _Email_ your username to Dr. Lundquist (mlundquist@mmm.edu) so he can manually add your username to the authorized user list.

 **Note: Please give Dr. Lundquist 24 hours to add your name to the authorized user list.
-He will send you a confirmation email**
+He will send you a confirmation email.**

   ![](images/login1.gif)